-I have the pleasure of speaking regularly to prospective residents at retirement communities across the country; helping educate them about some of the key considerations of retirement living, no matter whether they ultimately decide to stay in the home or possibly move to a retirement community.
+I have the pleasure of speaking regularly to prospective residents at retirement communities across the country; helping educate them about some of the key considerations of retirement living, no matter whether they ultimately decide to stay in the home (sometimes called “aging in place”) or possibly move to a retirement community.
 These presentations give me the opportunity to hear firsthand from those who are in the process of trying to determine the best path for their future.

 There are a variety of perfectly understandable reasons why someone might choose to stay in their home for the long-term (although some of those reasons may not necessarily justify the choice from a practical perspective).
 One reason that I hear from time to time is that keeping the home is ultimately a gift to the children; an inheritance.
 This is particularly true in regions where housing pricing are highly inflated and capital gains taxes are a concern.
 But when you really look at the potential implications of aging in the home you have to wonder how much of a gift it really is.